carlferr/HOME-BIO/README.md

 ### 3.1 Prepare the Config file

-Before run HOME-BIO, the users can manually change the "config_file.txt" or run the "make_config_file.py".
+Before run HOME-BIO, the users can manually change the "config_file.txt".

-- In the first scenario, the user will manually modify the correct options for the analysis following the written examples.
+In details, the user will manually modify the correct options for the analysis following the written examples.
 For some options is mandatory an absolute path, while for others is required a "yes" or "no".
 Only the "Adapter" option requires a sequence (in capital letters) to use as adapter during the trimming step.
 For the "k-mers" option, HOME-BIO is set to "auto".
 In this way, SPADES will choose the best k-mer length depending on the reads length.
 Only a comma-separated list of k-mer sizes can be used (all values must be odd, less than 128 and listed in ascending order. e.g., 21,33,55).
 For more details see [SPADES manual](http://cab.spbu.ru/files/release3.13.0/manual.html).
 If the contaminant filtering is not requested the "Path contaminant genome" is not used but it is still mandatory to write something (e.g., "/your_path/" or "none").

-- It is also possible to create the config file in an automatic way using "make_config_file.py".
+It is also possible to recreate the config_file using Config_file_creator.py.
 Just type
 ```
-python2.7 make_config_file.py
+python Config_file_creator.py
 ```
-The script will prompt the questions on the screen.
-Please, use complete pathways and answer all the questions.
-It will create a "config.txt" file.

-**If the automatic way is used, remember to run the pipeline using "-c config.txt"**
+It will create the "config_file.txt" or, if it is still present in the folder, rewrite it.

 ### 3.2 - Download the databases